i22-digitalagentur/php-collection/README.md

 Whats new?
 ----------

+### 2.2.0 Enhanced collection.

+Added isEmpty() to Collection, so you can check if the collection is empty or has some elements.

 ### 2.1.0 Enhanced collection.

 Added method getFirst() to Collection.
 This makes it easier to access the first